 John Koetsier: That makes a ton of sense.
 I mean, I could tell all my teachers I got a 100% on everything, straight A every time, but yeah, without some proof, obviously some challenges.

 So that’s quite a bit about SKAN and SKAdNetwork, and obviously iOS 14, but you know we’re talking about the whole entire ecosystem. iOS isn’t the only game in town.
 SKAdNetwork isn’t the only thing.
 There’s still Android around there, you still have the chance of getting an IDFA, and in some cases — we’ll talk about that, there’s a webinar coming out from Singular very soon where somebody is talking about getting IDFA in 70 to 80% of circumstances, which sounds crazy, but we’re going to hear more about that shortly.

-Some also might do fingerprinting, even though that’s not necessarily 100% kosher, and it might get caught and there might be repercussions for that.
+Some also might do fingerprinting, even though that’s not kosher, and get caught and face repercussions for that.
 But you’re going to have a lot of data from a lot of sources across iOS and Android, and also within iOS from different types of sources.

 How do you combine all that data together and make sense of it holistically?